Monday, May 18

 AI is rapidly transforming clinical development, and we are approaching a future where frontier AI models will outperform humans in complex reasoning tasks.
 To have the maximum impact on improving patient outcomes, AstraZeneca is applying AI across oncology R&D to help deliver on its bold ambition of one day eliminating cancer as a cause of death.

-Luncheon Presentation: Sponsored by: LUNCHEON PRESENTATION: Revolutionize Clinical Trials Financial Management with Agentic AI
+Luncheon Presentation: Sponsored by: LUNCHEON PRESENTATION: Revolutionize Clinical Trial Financial Management with Agentic AI

 Refreshment Break in the Exhibit Hall